Contactless Clinical Trial for COVID-19 Treatment

 STOP COVID Trial is a randomized controlled trial.
 This type of study compares the effects of one treatment, safe dosage of fluvoxamine, to a placebo.
 A placebo is a substance that has no therapeutic effect.

 You and the other study participants will have your treatment assigned randomly, like flipping a coin or rolling the dice.
 You will not get to choose which treatment to try.
 Your treatment assignment will also be kept a secret from you and the members of the research team who are evaluating you.
 This is to keep the expectations about the treatment from influencing the measurement of its effects.

 This study design is necessary to rigorously test a new treatment.

 Is this study open to volunteers anywhere in the U.S.?

-At this time, STOP COVID Trial is only open to volunteers residing in Missouri or Illinois.
+YES!
+The STOP COVID Trial is only open to volunteers residing in in the United States.